avdata99/yaasr/README.md

 ys.record(total_seconds=300, chunk_bytes_size=1024, chunk_time_size=60)
 ```

-You will see new audio files at `/yaasr/streams/radio-universidad-cordoba-argentina`
+You will see new audio files at your local folder

 #### Upload to Google Cloud Storage